Trigger Words Are The Best Way To Attract Attention

 Nine of the most powerful trigger words

-I could produce a great list of words with hundreds of emotive terms for you that are used in writing and content marketing today.
+I could produce a great list of words with hundreds of emotive terms used in writing and content marketing today.

 Many marketers use them with a call to action or to appeal to a specific target market.

-Instead, I can recommend my favorite nine words because they can help you make your headlines and content more compelling without much effort at all.
+Instead, I can recommend my favorite nine words because they can help you make your headlines and content more compelling without much effort.

 The examples below will show you how easy it is.